Rails-Designer/perron-site/app/content/resources/add-favicon.md

 category: setup
 ---

 This script automates your site's icon setup by converting a single `icon.svg` source file into all the formats needed for favicons.
-It handles the entire process: validation, conversion, optimization, and integration into your layout.
+It handles the entire process: validation, conversion, optimization and integration into your layout.

 **Requirements:**
 - [ImageMagick](https://imagemagick.org/) (`magick`)